 When summer comes to a close, and we have weather that calls for a barbecue, I think of these easy dry rub ribs.
 I like ribs.
 Who doesn’t, right?
-I’m not a fan all types of ribs, mind you, but I do love the dry rubbed variety.
+I’m not a fan of all types of ribs, mind you, but I do love the dry rubbed variety.
 What I don’t like is the time and complicated nature of making them.
 Than my husband found this recipe.
 I was dubious of the fact that it would work.
 Not only did it work, these ribs were amazingly good and super easy to-boot.

 The recipe is from Dave Lieberman on the Food Network.
 What I love about this recipe is, not only its ease but you can make it rain or shine.
 All you need is a good oven.

-I usually find I need to tweak a recipe to make it our own and to work for our friends and family, not so with this one.
+I usually find I need to tweak a recipe to make it our own and to work for our friends and family, not so much with this one.
+The recipe called for baby back ribs, I use pork loin ribs instead.
 So drum roll please.

 Easy Dry Rub Ribs